ycrc/ycrc.github.io/docs/clusters-at-yale/clusters/farnam.md

 ## Storage

-Farnam has access to a number of GPFS filesystems. `/gpfs/ysm` is Farnam's primary filesystem where home, project and scratch60 directories are located.
+Farnam has access to a number of GPFS filesystems. `/gpfs/ysm` is Farnam's primary filesystem where home, project, and scratch60 directories are located.
 For more details on the different storage spaces, see our [Cluster Storage](/clusters-at-yale/data/cluster-storage) documentation.

 You can check your current storage usage & limits by running the `getquota` command.
 Note that the per-user usage details only update once daily.